TVs · Resale guide

 Common Scams to Watch For (India 2026)

 Water Damage from Monsoon Flooding.
-Especially prevalent in coastal or low-lying cities during monsoon season.
-Check the rear vents for any water stains, corrosion on screws, or a faint musty smell.
-Water damage can cause intermittent faults, short circuits, and significantly shorten the TV’s lifespan.
-Avoid these units entirely.
+Especially in coastal or flood-prone cities, TVs can suffer water damage.
+Check the rear vents and bottom edges for any water stains, corrosion, or a musty smell.
+Water damage can cause intermittent failures that are hard to diagnose and expensive to fix.
+If you see signs, do not buy.

 Seller’s Guide — How to Maximize Your Sony 43” X74L TV Resale